-Dogs are one of the most common pets in the world, and in America especially.
+Dogs are one of the most common pets in the world, especially in America.
 More than half of American households own a dog.
 In total, 63.4 million US households1 have a dog.
 That makes them the most popular American pet by far.

 The 25 Rarest Dog Breeds in the World